Embedded-AMS/EmbeddedProto/README.md

 protoc --plugin=protoc-gen-eams=protoc-gen-eams.bat -I.\LOCATION\PROTO\FILES --eams_out=.\generated_src PROTO_MESSAGE_FILE.proto
 ```

-What happens is that protoc is instucted to use our plugin with the option --plugin.
-Next the the standard option -I includes the folder where your \*.proto files are located.
-The option --eams_out specifies the location where to store the generated source code.
-Finally a specific protofile is set to be parsed.
+Protoc is instructed to use our plugin with the option --plugin.
+The standard option -I includes the folder where your \*.proto files are located.
+The option --eams_out specifies where to store the generated source code.
+Finally, the protofile to be parsed is specified.

-As our plugin is a Python script and the protoc plugin should be an executable a small terminal script is included.
+As our plugin is a Python script and the protoc plugin should be an executable, a small terminal script is included.
 This terminal script is called protoc-gen-eams and is used to execute python with the Embedded Proto python script as a parameter.
-The main take away is that this script should be accessible when running your protoc command.
+The main takeaway is that this script should be accessible when running your protoc command.

-After running protoc without any errors the generated source code is located in the folder specified by --eams_out.
-This folder is to be included into your project.
-This is not the only folder to be included.
-The generated source files depend on other header and source files.
-These files can be found in EmbeddedProto/src.
-You are thus required to include this folder as well in you toolchain.
+After running protoc without errors, the generated source code is located in the folder specified by -eams_out.
+You have to include two folders in your toolchain:

-Various examples how to use and integrate Embedded Proto in your project are given in the [Examples](https://embeddedproto.com/examples/) section.
+* The folder you specified with -eams_out, and
+* The source code of Embedded Proto is located in EmbeddedProto/src.

 # Examples